gluethegiant/gtg-rack/README.md

 # Glue the Giant's Modular Bus Mixers for VCV Rack

-Stereo mix your Rack by connecting these modules with the BUS IN and BUS OUT ports.
-With features like send effects, fade automation, solo, mixer groups, group auditions, effect auditions, pop filters, mixer preamps, two polyphonic stereo spread modes, and integrated latency compensation, they can also help your next patch look and sound amazing.
+These mixers provide send effects, fade automation, solo, mixer groups, group auditions, effect auditions, pop filters, mixer preamps, two polyphonic stereo spread modes, and integrated latency compensation.
+To chain the mixers, simply connect the BUS OUT and BUS IN ports.

 The audio between modules is routed along three stereo buses: red, orange, and blue.
 This bus design makes it easy to patch together a simple mixer or complex audio routing similar to what can be found in modern DAWs.
+Using modular mixers can improve demonstrations, enhance live performance, and make your mixing more intuitive.

 ![Modular bus mixers from Glue the Giant](https://github.com/gluethegiant/gtg-rack/blob/master/design/screenshot.png)